Mexican nobility: The Imperial House of Moctezuma

-The coat of arms of the Dukes of Moctezuma de Tultengo (Grandees of Spain), Vicounts of Iluacán, and Marquesses of Tenebrón.
-It is made of the combined arms authorized by the Kings of Spain to certain lines of descent of Moctzeuma II on different dates.
+The coat of arms of the Dukes of Moctezuma de Tultengo (Grandees of Spain), Viscounts of Iluacán, and Marquesses of Tenebrón.
+It is made of the combined arms authorized by the Kings of Spain to certain lines of descent of Moctezeuma II on different dates.

 Statue of Emperor Moctezuma II, carved into the Royal Palace of Madrid in Spain.

 Amongst the descendants of the pre-Columbian rulers of present-day Mexico who received special distinctions under Spanish rule, none were more privileged than the descendants of Emperor Moctezuma II of the Mexica.
 The Emperor's son, Don Pedro de Moctezuma Tlacahuepan, formed a mayorazgo and settled in Seville, where his eldest grandson received the titles of Count of Moctezuma (later elevated to Duke of Moctezuma, Grandee of Spain, becoming part of the Spanish nobility), Viscount of Ilucán, Lord of Monterrojano, as well as the investiture as Knight of the Order of Santiago.
 In 1696, the husband of the 3rd Countess of Moctezuma was named Viceroy of the New Spain, being created Duke of Atrisco (or Atlixco) in 1704.
 Other historical members of the family include Doña Isabel de Moctezuma, Doña Francisca de Moctezuma, Princess of Ecatepec, Don Manuel Holgado-Moctezuma, 1st Marquess of Moctezuma, Doña María Isabel de Moctezuma, 1st Marchioness of La Liseda, Don Vicente de Moctezuma, 9th Marquess of Cerralbo, Don Pedro Tesifón de Moctezuma (knight of the Order of Santiago), Don Joaquín Gines de Oca Moctezuma y Mendoza (who received the Grandeza de España from Charles III of Spain), amongst others.
 It is noteworthy that the House of Moctezuma came to be counted with the great noble houses of Spain, establishing family relationships with them; as an example, from Doña María Isabel Francisca de Zaldívar y Castilla, a descendant of the Tlatoani as well as Pedro I of Castile.
 Only they and the Inca royal house (with the Borja-Loyola Inca) would come to have these strong levels of prestige in the high nobility of the Spanish Empire.
 The modern-day Kingdom of Spain still legally recognizes all of these titles, despite the Mexican Republic opposing all recognition.
 In addition to the titles and other privileges the King Charles I of Spain (also Emperor Charles V of the Holy Roman Empire) offered the descendants of Emperor Moctezuma II a compensation of five-hundred ducats to be paid every year in perpetuity for the use by the capital city of water sources and lumber in their private estate in Mexico City.
 This payment was only interrupted in 1938 during the presidency of Abelardo L. Rodríguez, being contested until this day by the Countess of Miravalle and other notable descendants.
 The present Ambassador of Mexico to the United States of America, Esteban Moctezuma, is descended from this family.